15 Signs Your Upper Abdominal Pain May Be an Emergency

 If you don’t know what triggered it

-Stethoscope 1
+stethoscope 1

 Many times, you can point to the cause of pain—eating certain foods or a stomach virus that’s going around.
 But if you can’t, it’s definitely time to see the doctor.
 “Think about what you may have had to provoke the pain—alcohol, spicy foods, fatty foods,” Dr. Johnson says.
 “Seek medical care if the symptoms are not resolving.”